Chicken Noodle Soup

-This Homemade Chicken Noodle Soup is a tried and true comfort dinner with carrots, celery, onions, chicken, and homemade noodles.
+Chicken Noodle Soup recipe is a tried and true comfort dinner with carrots, celery, onions, chicken, and homemade noodles.
 In this chicken soup recipe, I’ve included an easy recipe for homemade noodles that makes it even better!
 An easy recipe for those cold nights and the ultimate comfort food.

-After Halloween last night, I never want to eat again.
-At least that’s what I told myself this morning.
-Then today at 4 pm I was like hmm, I could go for a Twix.
+After Halloween, I usually never want to eat again.
+At least that’s what I tell myself and then at 4 pm I’m like hmm, I could go for a Twix.
 What is wrong with me?

 Of course this pattern isn’t new.
-Ever since I was a little girl I would eat my candy as I went trick or tricking until I had a stomachache and my mom would fix me chicken noodle soup at the end of the night.
+Ever since I was a little girl I would eat my candy as I went trick or tricking until I had a stomachache and my mom would fix me a bowl of chicken noodle soup at the end of the night.

 Can I tell you that homemade chicken noodle soup has always been super intimidating to me?